-The role of clipping is two-fold: (i) it allows us to factor out $\sum_s \eps_s^2(\th)$ by $\sum_s \clip{x_s^\T\mu }_\ell^2 \eps^2_s(\th) \le (2^{-\ell})^2 \sum_s \eps^2_s(\th)$ and (ii) the lower order term is reduced to the order of $2^{-\ell}$.
-Both properties are critical in obtaining variance-adaptive regret bounds as discussed in~\citet{zhang21variance}.
-The true parameter is contained in our confidence set with high probability as follows. \begin{lem} (Confidence set) Let $L$, $\iota$, and $\dt$ be given as those in Algorithm~\ref{alg:VOFUL2}.
+and the clipping operator $\clip{z}_\ell$ is defined in~\eqref{eq:clipping}.
+The role of clipping is two-fold: (i) it allows us to factor out $\sum_{s=1} \eps_s^2(\th)$ by $\sum_s \clip{x_s^\T\mu }_\ell^2 \eps^2_s(\th) \le (2^{-\ell})^2 \sum_{s=1} \eps^2_s(\th)$ and (ii) the lower order term is reduced to the order of $2^{-\ell}$.
+Both properties are critical in obtaining variance-adaptive regret bounds as discussed in~\cite{zhang21variance}.
+The true parameter is contained in our confidence set with high probability as follows. \begin{lemma} (Confidence set) Let $L$, $\iota$, and $\dt$ be given as those in Algorithm~\ref{alg:VOFUL2}.
 Then,

-\end{lem} In fact, in our algorithm, we use the confidence set of $\cap_{s=1}^{k-1} \Theta_s$ at time step $k$ for a technical reason.
-VOFUL2 has the following regret bound. \begin{thm} VOFUL2 satisfies, with probability at least $1-2\dt$,
+\end{lemma} In fact, in our algorithm, we use the confidence set of $\cap_{s=1}^{k-1} \Theta_s$ at time step $k$ for a technical reason.
+VOFUL2 has the following regret bound. \begin{theorem} VOFUL2 satisfies, with probability at least $1-2\dt$,